imjoy-team/ImJoy/docs/development.md

     the GitHub url directly, but you convert the url with [jsDelivr](https://www.jsdelivr.com/rawgit).

  *  For **Python** plugins, we recommend to wrap your library as a pip module.
-    Several excellent ressources exist, such as [this one](https://packaging.python.org/tutorials/packaging-projects/) Create a [gist](https://gist.github.com/) or a GitHub repository, and obtain the link to this repository.
+    Several excellent ressources, such as [this one](https://packaging.python.org/tutorials/packaging-projects/), explaining this step exist.
+    Create a [gist](https://gist.github.com/) or a GitHub repository, and obtain the link to this repository.
 You can use the terminal command `pip install ...` to check if you can install your module.